syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Triggers When node size has been changed
+Triggers when a node is resized

 <table class="params">
 <thead>